IMF urges France to undertake competitiveness reforms

-PARIS France urgently needs to undertake major reforms to boost competitiveness and improve its flagging economic prospects, the IMF said on Monday, as a separate industry review prescribed slashing labour costs.
+PARIS France urgently needs to undertake major reforms to boost competitiveness and improve its flagging economic prospects, the IMF said on Monday, as a separate industry review prescribed slashing labor costs.

 In its annual report on the French economy, the International Monetary Fund said President Francois Hollande had bolstered his credibility with financial markets with his pledge to cut the public deficit to 3 percent of economic output next year from 4.5 percent in 2012.